retro1996/VistaThemePlasma/README.md

 - [ThePhantom](https://github.com/ThePhantom6314) for remaking the task item textures and power button glyphs in SVG
 - [aeoe](https://gitgud.io/aeoe) for fixing a minor issue with the VistaStart dialog texture
 - [furkrn](https://gitgud.io/furkrn) for the Vista version of [PlymouthXP](https://github.com/blacklightpy/PlymouthXP)
+- [xodus2002](https://github.com/xodus2002) for the Glass, Pearl and Tinker sound themes from Windows Ultimate Extras

 ### ATP Credits